 Students will take the following two compulsory modules:

-Students will take ONE of these two guided option modules:
+Students will take TWO of these two guided option modules (60 credits total):

 Students will take compulsory modules to the value of 30 credits from list A below